 When the night feels long, God’s nearness becomes our shelter

-Throughout Scripture, protection is pictured as care that wraps around us—a shepherd leading sheep along a narrow path, a sturdy doorframe holding firm in the wind.
+Scripture pictures protection as care that wraps around us—like a shepherd leading sheep or a sturdy doorframe holding firm in the wind.
 God steadies the places where we feel most fragile.
 As we pray, we can bring Him our real concerns and ask for wisdom to choose what is good and safe.
 We can also ask Him to calm our bodies—shoulders easing, breath slowing—as our spirits learn to rest in Him.

 Reflecting on Scripture together